 What do we mean by Contribution margin and Gross margin?

 Gross margin is the difference between the net sales revenue from a product or service and its cost of goods sold or COGS.
 The cost of goods sold includes the direct expenses that a firm incurs to produce a product or render a service.
 It includes the cost of direct labor and direct materials.
-COGS is a mix of fixed costs and the variable costs that the firm incurs as a part of its direct expenses.
+COGS is a mix of fixed and variable costs that the firm incurs as part of its direct expenses.

 - What do we mean by Contribution margin and Gross margin?